Bespoke Furniture Rooted in the Pacific Northwest

 Investment & Timeline

-Dining tables typically range from $8,000 - $30,000 depending on size, materials, and complexity.
-Smaller pieces like side tables or benches start around $3,500.
-Lead times are typically 3-4 months from design approval to delivery, though this can vary based on my current project schedule.
+Dining tables typically range from $8,000 - $25,000+ depending on size, materials, and complexity.
+Smaller pieces like side tables or benches start around $2,500.
+Lead times range from 3-10 months from design approval to delivery, though this can vary based on my current project schedule.
+Slabs that require kiln drying have longer timelines.

 Ready to Begin?
 Let's Talk.

 I work with a limited number of clients each year, which means every commission gets my complete attention.
-If you're considering custom furniture for your home - or if you're a designer or architect working on a project that might benefit from bespoke pieces - I'd love to hear from you.I'm based in Yamhill, Oregon, and work primarily with clients throughout the Pacific Northwest, though I've shipped finished pieces across the country.Reach out and let's start a conversation.
+If you're considering custom furniture for your home - or if you're a designer or architect working on a project that would benefit from bespoke pieces - I'd love to hear from you.I'm based in Yamhill, Oregon, and work primarily with clients throughout the Pacific Northwest, though I've shipped finished pieces across the country.Reach out - let's talk.